icing/mod_md/README.md

 # Using Lets Encrypt

 The module has defaults that let you use Let's Encrypt (LE) with the least effort possible.
 For most people, this is the best choice available.
-These guys do an amazing job!

 There is one thing that Let's Encrypt requires from you: you need to accept their [Terms of Service](https://letsencrypt.org/documents/LE-SA-v1.2-November-15-2017.pdf). `mod_md` needs to tell them that you accepted them, so you need to tell the module that you actually do!
 Add to you httpd configuration: